aj-archipelago/cortex/README.md

 * Caching of repeated queries to provide instant results and avoid excess requests to the underlying model in repetitive use cases (chat bots, unit tests, etc.)

 ## Installation
 In order to use Cortex, you must first have a working Node.js environment.
-The version of Node.js should be at least 14 or higher.
+The version of Node.js should be 18 or higher (lower versions supported with some reduction in features).
 After verifying that you have the correct version of Node.js installed, you can get the simplest form up and running with a couple of commands.
 ## Quick Start
 ```sh
 git clone git@github.com:aj-archipelago/cortex.git